survivejs/react-book/manuscript/03_webpack_and_react.md

 * **Stage 3** - Candidate
 * **Stage 4** - Finished

 I would be very careful with **stage 0** features.
 The problem is that if the feature changes or gets removed you will end up with broken code and will need to rewrite it.
-In smaller experimental projects it may be worth the risk.
+In smaller experimental projects it may be worth the risk, though.

 T> You can [try out Babel online](https://babeljs.io/repl/) to see what kind of code it generates.